 This figure shows an example macro called New Macro, composed of several operations and property settings.
-Operations in this macro change the selection and apply the smooth operation.
-Property settings change the color and minor ticks properties.
+Operations in this macro change the selection and

 Macro information is stored in one or more macro files located on your system.
 Macros are stored in IDL SAVE files.
 Macros are stored in a subdirectory of the user's .idl directory.
 When you create a new macro within an iTool, it will automatically be saved in the specified location.